Skip to content

 Here experts are not unanimous.
 Some say it doesn’t matter, other base their mistrust of fast charging on the fact that it heats up the battery more than normal charging.
 Indeed, there are few ebike battery chargers exceeding 6 Ah, what should strengthen the argument against fast charging.
 Again, Green car reports states this clearly.
 I think it would be better if chargers could give us a choice: slower charging when we got time to charge, faster charging when we need to charge our battery as soon as possible.
 For instance, the battery charger of the Mitsubishi electric car, shown in the photo below, gives the user a choice between 10 and 16 Ah.
 Unfortunately, no ebike charger offers this option.
 In my opinion, fast charging does damage batteries, although only slightly.
 Therefore, choose a more expensive fast charger only if you need to spare time on charges.

-Never charge your battery beyond 90%
+It’s better not to charge your battery beyond 90%

 Some experts suggest even to avoid exceeding 80%.
 It’s difficult to provide scientific evidence for this argument.
 Nevertheless, there are some empirical, practical considerations that support it: